gardener/gardener-extension-provider-aws/docs/usage/usage.md

         kind: WorkerConfig
         capacityReservation:
           capacityReservationPreference: open # <open | none | capacity-reservations-only>
-          capacityReservationId: cr-1234abcd56EXAMPLE # mutually exclusive with 'capacityReservationResourceGroupArn'
+          capacityReservationId: cr-1234abcd56example # mutually exclusive with 'capacityReservationResourceGroupArn'
           capacityReservationResourceGroupArn: arn:aws:resource-groups:eu-west-2:123456789012:group/example-cr-group # mutually exclusive with 'capacityReservationId'
       ...
 ```

-The behaviour of the nodes depends on the subset of configuration that is specified here, see [the official documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/cr-concepts.html#cr-instance-eligibility) for guidance.
+Whether an instance is launched into a Capacity Reservation depends on the subset of configuration that is specified here, and also the Capacity Reservation's instance matching criteria.
 Some pointers:

+- 'capacityReservationPreference' governs the behaviour of the instance to be launched. 'open' allows the instance to run in both Capacity Reservations and as On-Demand. 'capacity-reservations-only' ensures the instance will run _only_ in Capacity Reservations (and fail otherwise) whereas 'none' makes the instance run as On-Demand _only_.
+- In addition, you can target existing Capacity Reservations either explicitly by their Id, **or** by giving the ARN of the Capacity Reservation Resource Group they belong to.
+If no target is given, all open Capacity Reservations are considered.

+The exact behaviour depends on the combination of the targeting and the reservation preferences, e.g.:

-- Launching an instance into a Capacity Reservation is done either 'open' or 'targeted'.
-To launch it 'open', specify `capacityReservationPreference: open` and omit any target information.
-This will launch the node in any matching (w.r.t. instance type, platform, Availability Zone, tenancy and capacity) active Capacity Reservation in your account.
+- `capacityReservationPreference: open` will try to launch the intance into any matching (w.r.t. instance type, platform, Availability Zone, tenancy and capacity) active Capacity Reservation in your account.
+This will consider only Capacity Reservations with their 'instance eligibility' set to 'open'.
+If there are no matches, the instance is launched as On-Demand instance.
-- To launch it 'targeted', specify either `capacityReservationPreference: capacity-reservations-only` or omit the preference alltogether and also provide **one** of `capacityReservationId` or `capacityReservationResourceGroupArn`.
-The preference determines the fallback behaviour if the targeted reservation can not be used for any reason, with `capacity-reservations-only` resulting in a failed launch whereas an omitted preference results in the launch of an On-Demand instance.
+- `capacityReservationPreference: capacity-reservations-only` without a target config will try to launch the instance into any matching active _open_ Capacity Reservation in your account.
+If there are no matches, the launch fails.
+- `capacityReservationPreference: capacity-reservations-only` with a `capacityReservationResourceGroupArn` will try to launch the instance into an active Capacity Reservation that is part of the group and that matches the instance parameters.
+This will consider Capacity Reservations with their 'instance eligibility' set to 'open' or 'targeted'.
+If no fitting match is found in the group, the launch fails.
+Similarly, with a `capacityReservationId` the launch will fail if the given Capacity Reservation does not match.
+- Setting only a target configuration implies `capacityReservationPreference: capacity-reservations-only`

 > [!Note]
 > Instances without any Capacity Reservation config will launch using 'open' targeting.
-They will automatically fill up any matching Capacity Reservations as they appear.
+They will automatically fill up any matching Capacity Reservations with 'open' instance eligibility as they appear.

-`capacityReservationPreference: none` prevents an instance from using Capacity Reservations.

 ## CSI volume provisioners